dd86k/alicedbg/README.md

 Fully written in D's [BetterC mode](https://dlang.org/spec/betterc.html), and available as a DUB package.

-It is currently available for Windows, Linux, and FreeBSD.
+It is currently available for Windows, Linux, and FreeBSD, under x86, x86-64, Armv7, and AArch64.

 Written from scratch for educational purposes.